-You can download my weekly meal plan template right here, but I suggest that you also read through the tips for how to save money when you meal plan in order to be the most successful.
+You can download my free weekly meal plan template right here, but I suggest that you also read through the tips for how to save money when you meal plan in order to be the most successful.

 If you are a mom with kids running around the house, or even just a dog running around the house, then you know getting dinner on the table is anything but an easy task.

 It’s easy just to pop a frozen pizza in the oven, or hit the drive-thru when everyone is screaming they’re hungry, and nothing is in the oven yet.

 However, with a little planning with my free weekly meal plan template, you’ll be making your meals at home without all the hassle!

 Here is how to build the ultimate weekly meal plan template so you’ll start to save money on your weekly meals.